Configure Events & Actions

 Basic filters

-After choosing Basic filters, you will see two dropdown lists, Filters and Conditions, and an input field labeled Value.
+After choosing Basic filters, you see two dropdowns—Filters and Conditions—and a Value input.

 NameDescription